abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

    kubectl -n team-a get cm -o yaml
    ```

-## Task 5: Make changes to cluster declarations in the Git repo.
+## Task 5: Make changes to cluster declarations in the Git repo - Read Only

 1. Run the following command in the SSH session that is already opened to the ubuntu-k8s from Putty and confirm that you are able to see the **arc-k8s-demo-** pod.